EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

     organization for the California Carbon Exchange) provides allometric relationships to use.
 The allometric equations for each species can be found in the file “Allometrics.csv” on modules.
-Places this file in you data sub-directory.
-You will need to join the parameters in “Allometrics.csv”" to your data frame with the diameter measurements.
+Places this file in you `data_raw` directory.
+You will need to join the parameters in “Allometrics.csv” to your data frame with the diameter measurements.
     If a species is not in the list of allometric relationships it should have an NA when you join, just pick one set of allometric parameters to to use and assign it to all species with NAs (these are very uncommon species to it won’t influence your answer much).
     The parameters we use come from Table 4 in the Jenkins et al. 2003 paper on Canvas.
+  - The equation for coverting diameter to biomass is at the bottom of Table 4 in Jenkins et al. 2003.
+The equation uses B0 and B1 from “Allometrics.csv”.
   - The site level value is the average across plots.
 Don’t forget that we are only interested in the “Tower” plots.
   - Remember that each plot represents an area of forest where all the